-Through a special purpose vehicle (SPV), the property is under a 30-year lease with a further 10 year plus 10 year option to build, own and operate a 300-hectare avocado orchard, which once developed, will be one of the largest single avocado projects in Australia.
+Alterra's flagship project currently under development, with plans to build, own and operate a 300 hectare avocado orchard which once developed, will be one of the biggest standalone avocado projects in Australia.

 With approximately 2,500 hectares of current avocado production in Western Australia, this single development has the potential to represent about 10 per cent of WA's planted hectares.